rocky-linux/os-autoinst-distri-rocky/README.md

 Issues
 ------

-[Issues](https://pagure.io/fedora-qa/os-autoinst-distri-fedora/issues) and [pull requests](https://pagure.io/fedora-qa/os-autoinst-distri-fedora/pull-requests) are tracked in [fedora_openqa Pagure](https://pagure.io/fedora-qa/os-autoinst-distri-fedora).
+[Issues](https://pagure.io/fedora-qa/os-autoinst-distri-fedora/issues) and [pull requests](https://pagure.io/fedora-qa/os-autoinst-distri-fedora/pull-requests) are tracked in [os-autoinst-distri-fedora Pagure](https://pagure.io/fedora-qa/os-autoinst-distri-fedora).
 Pagure uses a Github-like pull request workflow, so if you're familiar with that, you can easily submit Pagure pull requests.
 If not, you can read up in the [Pagure documentation](https://docs.pagure.org/pagure/usage/index.html).

 Note that this repository does not use the 'gitflow' system, so the main development branch is `master`: please branch from `master` and submit diffs against it.
 This is not a Python repository and has no tests or linting.